Christianity and the Qur'an

 A leading Qur’anic scholar’s revisionary account of how Islam emerged in dialogue with Christian traditions

-Challenging the dominant narrative about the history of the Qur’an and the emergence of Islam in a predominantly pagan context, Gabriel Said Reynolds reveals that the Qur’an is a text born within a largely Christian culture.
-As he examines the ways the Qur’an engages with Christian traditions and Christians themselves—not only those of the New Testament but also those of late antique Christian literature—Reynolds also draws on recent scholarship of pre-Islamic Arabic inscriptions suggesting that monotheism, Christianity in particular, was a significant presence in the pre-Islamic Hijaz, the region in which Muhammad preached.
+Challenging the dominant narrative about the history of the Qur’an and the emergence of Islam in a predominantly pagan context, Gabriel Said Reynolds presents the Qur’an as a text born within a largely Christian culture.
+As he examines the ways the Qur’an engages with Christian traditions—not only those of the New Testament but also those of late antique Christian literature—and with Christians themselves, Reynolds also draws on recent scholarship on pre-Islamic Arabic inscriptions suggesting that monotheism, Christianity in particular, was a significant presence in the pre-Islamic Hijaz, the region in which Muhammad preached.

 ISBN: 9780300281750